zoobab/jerryscript-openwrt/README.md

 # Problems

-* Still have to pass build options to not use jerry-libc
+* --Still have to pass build options to not use jerry-libc--: -DUSE_COMPILER_DEFAULT_LIBC=YES
-* Built with cmake, it does not find strip of the toolchain, ends up with an error like command not found:
+* Built with cmake, it does not find strip of the toolchain, ends up with an error like command not found, for now not stripping with -DSTRIP_RELEASE_BINARY=NO:

 ```
 [ 60%] Linking CXX executable release.linux-mem_stats